-- The failure rate is only one in 2,000 – out of 2,000 men who have a vasectomy, only one will get a woman pregnant in the rest of his lifetime.
+- the failure rate is only 1 in 2,000 – out of 2,000 men who have a vasectomy, only 1 will get a woman pregnant in the rest of his lifetime

-- Vasectomy does not affect your hormone levels or sex drive.
+- it does not affect your hormone levels or sex drive

-- Vasectomy may be chosen as a simpler, safer and more reliable alternative to female sterilisation.
+- it may be chosen as a simpler, safer and more reliable alternative to female sterilisation

 Most men feel sore and tender for a few days after the operation, and will usually experience some bruising and swelling on or around their scrotum.

-However, in some cases, a vasectomy can cause more serious problems, some of which are outlined below.
+However, in some cases, a vasectomy can cause more serious problems.

 A haematoma is when blood collects and clots in the tissue surrounding a broken blood vessel.
 Following a vasectomy, you may develop a haematoma inside your scrotum.

-Haematomas are mostly small (pea-sized), but can occasionally be large (filling the scrotum) and, rarely, they can be very large.
+Haematomas are mostly small (pea-sized), but can occasionally be large (filling the scrotum).
+Rarely, they can be very large.
 This can cause your scrotum to become very swollen and painful.
 In severe cases, you may need further surgery to treat the blood clot.

 When the tubes that carry sperm from your testicles are cut, sperm can sometimes leak from them.
 In rare cases, sperm can collect in the surrounding tissue, forming hard lumps that are known as sperm granulomas.

 Your groin or scrotum may become painful and swollen either immediately or a few months after the procedure.
-The lumps are not usually painful and can often be treated using anti-inflammatory medication, which your GP will prescribe.
+The lumps are not usually painful.
+They can often be treated using anti-inflammatory medication, which your GP will prescribe.
 If the granulomas are particularly large or painful, they may have to be surgically removed.

 After a vasectomy, you may be at risk of developing an infection as a result of bacteria entering through the cuts made in your scrotum.
-Therefore, after the operation, it is important to keep your genital area clean and dry to keep the risk of infection as low as you can.
+After the operation, it's important to keep your genital area clean and dry to keep the risk of infection as low as you can.

 Long-term testicle pain